zmkfirmware/zmk/docs/docs/development/hardware-integration/shift-registers.md

 ### Using Shift Register Pins In Kscan

-Once all of this is set up, you can refer to pins from the shift register using `&shifterX`, where X is the pin number.
+Once all of this is set up, you can refer to pins from the shift register using `&shifter X` where X is the pin number.
 Use this to define your kscan, for example:

 ```dts title="<your shield>.overlay"
 kscan0: kscan_0 {